DevNadimm/Task-Mate/README.md

 # Task-Mate

 Task-Mate is a productivity-focused task management app developed using Flutter.
 It helps users efficiently manage their daily tasks and to-dos, with features such as task creation, editing, and tracking.
-Task-Mate utilizes REST API integration for data synchronization and Shared Preferences for storing user settings and preferences locally.
+Task-Mate utilizes REST API integration for data synchronization and Shared Preferences for storing preferences locally.

 ## ✨ Features

 - **Task Management**: Create, edit, delete, and mark tasks as complete.
 - **Data Synchronization**: Sync tasks with a server using REST API.
-- **User Preferences**: Save user settings and preferences locally with Shared Preferences.
 - **Beautiful UI**: Clean and intuitive UI for enhanced user experience.

 ## ⚙️ Tech Stack

 - **Flutter**: Frontend framework for building cross-platform mobile apps.
+- **Dart**: Programming language for Flutter development.
+- **REST API**: For task synchronization with the server.
+- **Shared Preferences**: Local storage for user preferences.

 ## 📸 Screenshots